babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.OMR for .NET.md

 - High accuracy rate & ability to export the results in CSV format.
 - [Create OMR templates](https://docs.aspose.com/display/omrnet/Create+OMR+Template) from text markup.

-## New Features in Version 20.3
+## New Features in Version 20.4

+- Support of exporting images to `PDF`.
+- Supports barcode creation and recognition.

+## Enhancements in Version 20.4

-- Support for adding images to the template generation.
+- Supports horizontal alignment for the grid element in template generation.

-For the detailed notes, please visit [Aspose.OMR for .NET 20.3 Release Notes](https://docs.aspose.com/display/omrnet/Aspose.OMR+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [Aspose.OMR for .NET 20.4 Release Notes](https://docs.aspose.com/display/omrnet/Aspose.OMR+for+.NET+20.4+Release+Notes).

 ## Save OMR Results As